Information for:Sign up to our Engage eNewsletter

 Let your institution know that you wish to apply for professional registration with the Engineering Council.
 Their staff will be able to look at your qualifications, training and experience and advise you which title you might be eligible for and whether any further learning or experience is required.
 Many may also be able to help you to find a mentor.

 If you are starting a new application for professional registration before 31 December 2021, please check with your institution whether you should refer to the third or fourth edition of UK-SPEC.
-The fourth edition was published in August 2020 and will be implemented by 31 December 2021.
+The fourth edition was published in August 2020 and was implemented by 31 December 2021.

 To gain and maintain professional registration with the Engineering Council you need to record your professional development.
 This provides a body of evidence on your qualifications, activities and experience for you to draw on when you are ready to apply for your chosen title.